facebook/hermes/doc/Optimizer.md

 ---
 id: optimizer
-title: Optimizer
+title: Design of the Optimizer
 ---

-## Design of the Hermes Optimizer

 ### Introduction

 This document describes the high-level design of the Hermes optimizer.
 The Hermes optimizer transforms the Hermes IR into a more efficient representation that preserves the original semantics of the program.
 The IR.md document describes